 Jackie: The Heavy Meta shop has shown me the dynamics of cost, insurance, event booking and how to prototype ideas, also depending of the kind of insurance, there are better insurances like public health insurance and cheap van insurance from online companies that cover all your needs.
 I’ve learned how to fabricate and weld crazy dragon curves, constantly be adaptable, and give an offering to Odin!

 I would’ve done so much more hands-on fabrication, tooling around and engineering, if I could be attached to a project like this as opposed to screwing around with a T-Square & a Cisco Router.
 Plus, the HS/college graduate women in the camp will remind the HS girls how stupid HS boys can be, which is such a needed service I’m shocked the Canadians haven’t started paying for that too.
 To learn about how the pilgrimage from Toronto to Black Rock City is done right, I spoke to Tamara, another member of the Heavy Meta team:

 Tamara: My first year I went on a three week road trip from Vancouver to the burn with a dude I met once off of Tinder.
-We lived out of a van and bought all the camping supplies there.
+We lived out of a van and bought all the camping supplies there and when we were to many people we use camping tents that we found, you can read more online about it.
 My second year flew to San Fran and my camp mates took care of providing me with an elektroroller scooter, tent, transport and groceries.
 It’s logistically more challenging, you can’t bring everything and a lot of the time rely on buying stuff locally or having storage or friends.
 A lot depends on time and money.
 Favorite local event was probably TComp 2015.
 It was after my first burn and I never thought the magic and craziness of the burn could be replicated in a hippie commune warehouse on the edge of Toronto.